Albany Medical College

-A state of the art simulation center that utilizes a variety of methods to measure an individual’s ability to use knowledge and skills to assess and manage clinical problem is being constructed at the medical school to open in 2010.
-The new competency center will allow the Upstate New York Clinical Competency Center of Albany Medical College to integrate simulation across the continuum of education in order to: determine practitioner competence; allow for the initiation of a system of individual and team accountability; assure patient safety; help to integrate emerging technology into the mainstream; and improve the communication of practitioner to patient and practitioner to practitioner.
+The college includes a state of the art simulation center that utilizes a variety of methods to measure an individual’s ability to use knowledge and skills to assess and manage clinical problems.
+This simulation center allows the Upstate New York Clinical Competency Center of Albany Medical College to integrate tactile and virtual simulation across the continuum of education to:

 Albany Medical Center

 Albany Medical Center Hospital was organized in 1849 by a group of public-spirited citizens, some of whom had been instrumental in the establishment of Albany Medical College.
 Albany Medical Center Hospital and Albany Medical College formally joined together, establishing the new Albany Medical Center, in 1982.

 Albany Medical Center is the only academic health sciences center in the 25 counties of eastern New York and western New England, serving more than 3 million people.
 The Center incorporates the 734 bed Albany Medical Center Hospital, one of New York's largest teaching hospitals with annual admissions of 32,000 patients.